California State Route 13: History

+The 1934 version of SR 13 corresponded to present-day SR 17 and Interstate 880, described as "Santa Cruz to ...
+San Rafael, via San Jose, Mt.
+Eden, and Oakland."

-SR 13 was created to accommodate the construction of the Grove-Shafter Freeway, now designated State Route 24.
+The present-day SR 13 was created to accommodate the construction of the Grove-Shafter Freeway, now designated State Route 24.
 Before the construction of the Grove-Shafter, Ashby Avenue was State Route 24, while the balance of the route of today's Warren Freeway was not a designated state highway.
-The main thoroughfare through the Montclair District in those days was Mountain Blvd.
+The main thoroughfare through the Montclair District in those days was Mountain Boulevard.

 State Route 13 was formed in 1947, from SR 24 to then-US 50 via Warren Boulevard.
 In the 1964 state highway renumbering, it extended north to I-80 over part of SR 24, and was rerouted on its current routing.
 Before its designation, it was known as several different legislative route numbers, including 258 from Interstate 580 to present-day SR 61, and 227 from Warren Boulevard to U.S. Route 50.
 This latter segment was not finished in 1963 and only existed from SR 24 to Joaquin Miller Road.
 However, the finished portion along Warren Boulevard was commissioned as part of the state highway system in 1947.

 The portion of SR 13 between SR 24 and I-80 was known as Sign Route 24; however, it was legislatively designated as Route 206 since 1935.
 The portion between I-80 and SR 61 was also part of Legislative Route 206 and was commissioned into the state highway system in 1959.

 Route 13 was to have been a freeway bypass of Oakland and Berkeley and would have extended south from its present end to the Nimitz Freeway (Route 880).
 State law describes an even longer Route 13, which would start further south at Route 61 and end at an unconstructed part of Route 61 west of Emeryville.
 The latter end would require an interchange over water.
 However, local resistance to further freeway construction in Oakland prevented the extension.
 Similar resistance in Berkeley has kept Route 13 from being built as a freeway north of Route 24, hence its role as a surface street.